drocheam/optrace/_sources/usage/plots.rst.txt

    obj = Object(..., desc="Abc378")
    obj2 = Object(..., long_desc="Some long description")

-   some_plotting_function([obj, obj2], ...)
+   otp.any_plotting_function([obj, obj2], ...)

 Plotting is implemented with :obj:`matplotlib`, so settings like size and dpi can be set globally with the :obj:`matplotlib.rcParams`:

 .. testcode::